OpenAdaptAI/OpenAdapt/README.md

 Other replay strategies include:

 - [`StatefulReplayStrategy`](https://github.com/OpenAdaptAI/OpenAdapt/blob/main/openadapt/strategies/stateful.py): Proof-of-concept which uses the OpenAI GPT-4 API with prompts constructed via OS-level window data.
-- [`VanillaReplayStrategy`](https://github.com/OpenAdaptAI/OpenAdapt/blob/main/openadapt/strategies/vanilla.py): If AGI or GPT6 happens, this script should be able to suddenly do the work.  --LunjunZhang
+- [`VanillaReplayStrategy`](https://github.com/OpenAdaptAI/OpenAdapt/blob/main/openadapt/strategies/vanilla.py): Assumes the model is capable of directly reasoning on states and actions accurately.
+With future frontier models, we hope that this script will suddenly work a lot better.
 - [`VisualReplayStrategy`](https://github.com/OpenAdaptAI/OpenAdapt/blob/main/openadapt/strategies/visual.py): Uses [Fast Segment Anything Model (FastSAM)](https://github.com/CASIA-IVA-Lab/FastSAM) to segment active window.
 Accepts an "instructions" parameter that is used to modify the recording, e.g.:

 ```